 The DrugsNot4Me section helps youth learn the effects of drugs and how to say no.

-The Drug Strategy Community Initiatives Fund provides funding for a wide range of community-based initiatives that will contribute to reducing illicit drug use among youth through health promotion and prevention projects.
+The Anti-Drug Strategy Initiatives program provides funding for a wide range of community-based initiatives that will contribute to reducing illicit drug use among youth through health promotion and prevention projects.

 The Drug Treatment Funding Program is a collaboration through the Federal/Provincial/Territorial Committee on Substance Use and Abuse which addresses substance use treatment service and systems' issues.